sarsky/Mozzie/docs/source/GettingStarted.rst

 The two most dangerous things in building a Mozzie are cuts and burns.

-Hobby knives and scissors are very sharp and should be handled with care, try not to use too much force when cutting and cut away from yourself.
+Hobby knives and scissors are very sharp and should be handled with care; try not to use too much force when cutting and cut away from yourself.

 The soldering iron and heat gun can cause serious burns that may require treatment by a doctor or hospital.
-Use care to place the hot items on a non-flammable materials, out of the way so they can't be touched or bumped into.
+Use care to place the hot items on a non-flammable material, out of the way so they can't be touched or bumped into.
 A soldering iron holder is recommended.

 ..
 Caution::
   Soldering also produces toxic fumes so ensure that a well ventilated room and/or small extraction fan is used.
   They can also present a fire danger so keep them away from flammable items and make sure they are turned off when you leave them.

-Remember making the Mozzie should be fun, but getting hurt is not!
+Remember: making the Mozzie should be fun, but getting hurt is not!